Boeing backs rival in EU row, stands firm on WTO

 Nations such as China, India and the United States are unhappy that the EU went ahead with a scheme that applies to their airspace, while the EU says it was forced to act after years of international inaction on air travel pollution.

-Airbus and other companies last week appealed to European leaders to delay the scheme, which it says has disrupted Chinese government approval of dozens of valuable aircraft orders.
+Airbus last week led industry calls to European leaders to delay the scheme, which it says has disrupted Chinese government approval of dozens of valuable aircraft orders.

-Making a rare joint appearance with Albaugh, his chief rival, Airbus Chief Executive Tom Enders earlier told the Geneva conference he was "not amused" about the delays and urged the European Commission to freeze the scheme pending a wider deal.
+Making a rare joint appearance with Albaugh, his chief rival, Airbus Chief Executive Tom Enders told the Geneva conference he was "not amused" about the delays and warned Europe that a carbon trade war would be "very damaging".

-"Give ICAO time to come up with a global regime.
-Stop it now, don't go down the road of a trade war," Enders said.

-The senior European official in charge of the scheme has said the EU will stand by its law unless the UN's International Civil Aviation Organization can come up with a global plan.

-Asked about reported comments by a Chinese official denying that Beijing had intervened to halt aircraft orders, Enders said, "there are more subtle ways to do it and as we all know aircraft purchases need Chinese government approval".

-Airbus and Boeing compete for jet orders worth almost $100 billion a year but co-operate on some issues and signed a deal together with Brazil's Embraer (EMBR3.SA) to study biofuel - an issue on which Enders said the EU Commission had performed well.
+Airbus and Boeing compete fiercely for jet orders worth almost $100 billion a year but co-operate on some industry-wide issues and signed a deal together with Brazil's Embraer (EMBR3.SA) to study biofuel technology on Thursday.

 NO WTO DEAL